aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-xls/_index.md

 ---
 title: Java TXT to XLS - TXT to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-TXT to XLS in Java.
-Java Convert TXT to XLS saveformat.
-Java TXT to XLS format.
-Save TXT to XLS Java.
+Convert TXT to XLS quickly and easily with Aspose.Cells.
+Java TXT to XLS.
+Java Save TXT to XLS.
+Save TXT as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., TXT to XLS in Java., Java TXT to XLS saveformat., TXT to XLS Java., Java Convert TXT to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert TXT to XLS in Java., Save TXT to XLS using Java., Java TXT to XLS saveformat., TXT to XLS Converter., Java Save TXT as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}